 Staging and subsequent downloading of public data always requires an account with LTA user access.
 If you do not have an account yet, you can register with "Create account".
-LTA access should be automatically added, but if you encounter problems contact Science Support.
+LTA access privileges will need to be granted by Science Support.
+Please, once you have created your account, contact Science Support asking for LTA privileges.